 Support for neonatal units to achieve Baby Friendly accreditation

-A unique opportunity to apply for financial and practical support to gain Unicef UK Baby Friendly accreditation in your neonatal unit
+Thanks to the Burdett Trust, six neonatal units are being offered a unique opportunity to receive financial and practical support to gain Unicef UK Baby Friendly accreditation.

 Hollie McNish interview: Baby Friendly conference